-- A significant percentage of compensation at risk.
-Incentive pay based on quantifiable company measures. - Balanced focus on financial results and operations. - Internal pay equity. - Stock ownership guidelines that align executives' interests with those of shareholders. - An independent compensation consultant that reports directly to the Compensation and Human Resources Committee. - Low burn rate (the rate at which equity incentive awards are made). - No significant perquisites. - No tax gross-ups.
+- A significant percentage of compensation at risk. - Incentive pay based on quantifiable company measures. - Balanced focus on financial results and operations. - Stock ownership guidelines that align executives' interests with those of shareholders. - An independent compensation consultant that reports directly to the Compensation and Human Resources Committee. - Low burn rate (the rate at which equity incentive awards are made). - No significant perquisites. - No tax gross-ups.

-These features are reflected in the 2013 compensation of our named executive officers, which is summarized in the table below.
-This table should be read in conjunction with the additional information on our executive compensation program included in the Compensation Discussion and Analysis section of this proxy statement.
+These features are reflected in the 2014 compensation of our named executive officers, which is summarized in the table below.
+This table should be read in conjunction with the additional information on our executive compensation program included in the Compensation Discussion and Analysis section of this proxy statement and the related executive compensation tables that follow it.